MileHacker Logo

 • Car Rentals: Major companies available.
 Need a valid national driving license and an International Driving Permit (IDP) for non-EU citizens.

-• Motorcycle/Scooter: Limited availability in Lübeck itself.
+• Motorcycle/Scooter: Limited accessibility in Lübeck itself.

 • Parking: Restricted and expensive in The Historic district; use outside parking garages.